 The ECUA Bulk Recycling Program is open to all ECUA Residential Sanitation customers in Escambia Co. who are signed up for the free curbside recycling service.
 Please call 850-476-0480 for pickup.
 Items will be picked up the next collection day after calling.

 DO NOT PUT BULK RECYCLE ITEMS IN YOUR RECYCLE CANS.
 PLEASE CALL FOR A PICKUP.

 ITEMS WILL BE PICKED UP THE NEXT COLLECTION DAY AFTER CALLING.

-The Escambia County Board of County Commissioners approved a memorandum of understanding that allowed Emerald Coast Utilities Authority to assume collection of recyclables at all drop off centers in the county.
+The Escambia County Board of County Commissioners approved a memorandum of understanding that allowed Emerald Coast Utilities Authority to assume the collection of recyclables at all drop-off centers in the county.
 Items accepted at these drop-off sites are the regular recyclables that are permitted for disposal in the residential curbside recycling container.
 Bulk recyclables and yard waste are not accepted at these sites.

 ** We also have a collection rack in the same area for the convenient drop-off of your household cooking oils and grease.

 Compact Fluorescent Light (CFL) Disposal & Handling